-My focus has been on creating websites that attract highly-targeted audiences as well as the search engines.
+My focus is on creating websites that attract highly-targeted audiences as well as the search engines.

 What’s the sense in having a website that no one knows about?

 In the early days (I started my website design and development business in 1997), yes, it was true: “If you build it, they will come.”

 As more and more businesses in the same segment created their websites, it became harder and harder for my clients to get found.
-So, I learned about search engine optimization (SEO) in order to help them get ranked higher then the competition.
+So, I learned about search engine optimization (SEO) in order to help them get ranked higher than the competition.

 I attended all the presentations, workshops, and, seminars that were available.
 Attended PUBCON in Las Vegas year over year.
 Followed Matt Cutts and attended all of his and other Google staffers’ presentations that I could.
 Some weeks, on a Monday, Wednesday, or Thursday night, a handful of colleagues and I would drive 2 hours to Trumbull, Connecticut to hear presentations by Google employees and other SEO sages, then discuss what we learned on our 2-hour ride back to Marlborough, MA. …Yeah, we were a little fanatical.

 Since then, I’ve:

 - Been adding SEO to clients’ websites as I develop new pages and websites for them

 - Been adding SEO to websites years after they were built (SEO projects)